What is lymphadenitis?

 What causes lymphadenitis?

-Lymphadenitis occurs when one or more lymph nodes are infected by a bacteria, virus, or fungus.
+Lymphadenitis occurs when one or more lymph nodes are infected by a bacteria, a virus, or a fungus.
 When lymph nodes become infected, it's usually because an infection started somewhere else in your body.

 What are the symptoms of lymphadenitis?